waps101/3DMM_edges/README.md

 ## References

-If you use this code in your research, you should cite the following paper:
+If you use this code in your research, you should cite [the following paper](http://arxiv.org/abs/1602.01125):

 A. Bas, W.A.P.
 Smith, T. Bolkart and S. Wuhrer.
-"Fitting a 3D Morphable Model to Edges: A Comparison Between Hard and Soft Correspondences", to appear, 2016.
+"Fitting a 3D Morphable Model to Edges: A Comparison Between Hard and Soft Correspondences", arXiv:1602.01125, 2016.

 and (for the landmark detector):